Nera26/pokerhub/README.md

     For example, setting `TOURNAMENT_AVOID_WITHIN=5` records the hand number whenever a seat is moved.
 A player relocated on hand 42 will carry a `lastMovedHand` of 42 and the balancer skips them until hand 47, even if the service restarts.

+      Proof verification utilities also honor `POKERHUB_BASE_URL` to set the API base URL (default `http://localhost:3000`).

 2. Start all services: